Uriel-betibe/web_app_book_store_mern_stack/README.md

-Small Project to learn how to use MERN stack together a book store implementing CRUD requests frontend using react Js and Tailwind Css backend with Express and MongoDB Node JS
+- Small Project to learn how to use MERN stack together
+- A book store implementing CRUD requests
+- Frontend using react Js and Tailwind Css
+- Backend with Express and MongoDB Node JS